theelims/PsychicMqttClient/README.md

 mqttClient.setCACert(eclipse_root_ca);
 ```

 That's it.
-Your MQTT connection is encrypted.
+Your MQTT connection is encrypted now.

-### CA Root Certificate Bundles
+### X509 CA Root Certificate Bundles

-If you require more universal connectivity to more then one server and have different root certificate authorities you can use the python script in the `/scripts` folder.
-It will either download a standard set of the most popular root CA's or use a set of certificates in _.PEM or _.DEM file format located in the folder `/ssl_certs`.
+If you require universal connectivity to more then one server with different root certificate authorities you can use the python script in the `/scripts` folder.
+It will either download a standard set of the most popular root CA's or use a set of certificates in \*.PEM or \*.DEM file format located in the folder `/ssl_certs`.
 For the download either the Mozilla collection at [https://curl.se/ca/cacert.pem](https://curl.se/ca/cacert.pem) is used or a collection curated by [Adafruit](https://github.com/adafruit/certificates/) specifically adjusted for the constraints of embedded systems.

 Copy the script from the library folder into your platformio project folder `./scripts` so that it can be found.
 In the `platformio.ini` add the following lines